awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/additional-seller-tools.md

 ## AWS Marketplace Product Support Connection<a name="product-support-connection-intro"></a>

  AWS Marketplace Product Support Connection \(PSC\) is a feature that makes it possible for AWS Marketplace customers to provide contact information on the AWS Marketplace website so they can obtain and access your product support\.
-When you participate, AWS Marketplace shares the customer\-provided data to you through API, enabling you to provide a better support experience\.
+When you participate, AWS Marketplace shares the customer\-provided data to you through an API, enabling you to provide a better support experience\.

 **Note**
 Currently, data products don't support this feature\.